Nerwyn/android-tv-card/README.md

 - Volume sliders and navigation touchpads can now be placed in rows alongside other buttons.
   - For special volume and navigation features use `volume_buttons`, `volume_slider`, `navigation_buttons`, and `navigation_touchpad` as button names within a row.
 - Empty buttons are no longer clickable.
 - Create columns by creating an array within a row array (see examples).
+Create an array within that array to create another row.
+Experiment with nesting rows and columns to make weird remote layouts.

 **Better icon handling**